Jean Marchand

-Jean Marchand (December 20, 1918 - August 28, 1988) was a French Canadian public figure, trade unionist and politician in Quebec, Canada.
+Jean Marchand (December 20, 1918 - August 28, 1988) was a Québécois public figure, trade unionist and politician in Quebec, Canada.

 Life and career

 During the 1949 Asbestos Strike in Quebec, Marchand led the striking workers as secretary of the Catholic Workers Confederation of Canada (CCCL).
 It was during this time that he met Pierre Trudeau.
 Marchand was approached to be a Liberal candidate in the federal election of 1963, but disagreements scuttled a run that year.

 In the 1965 federal election, Marchand along with Gérard Pelletier and Pierre Trudeau, were persuaded to run as Liberal candidates.
 Dubbed the "Three Wise Men" in English, and les trois colombes (three doves) in French, they were seen as destined to shake Canadian politics.
 Trudeau and Pelletier were provided "safe" ridings in Montreal while Marchand won a hard fight in Quebec City for his riding.
 Marchand was given a post in the government of Prime Minister Lester B. Pearson promptly after winning the election.
 Under Pearson, he was appointed Minister of Citizenship and Immigration, and later of Manpower and Immigration by Prime Minister Pearson.

 After Charles de Gaulle's infamous cry of "Vive le Québec Libre", the Cabinet met to decide the response.
 The French-speaking ministers, led by Jean Marchand, wanted Prime Minister Pearson to tell de Gaulle to go home.
 The English-speaking ministers, on the other hand, did not want to go that far: a public rebuke was sufficient.

 When Pearson retired in 1968, Marchand was seen as the most likely and strongest Quebec candidate to replace him as Liberal leader and Prime Minister.
 However, he declined, claiming that his English was not good enough.
 It then fell upon Trudeau to make a credible run by a French Canadian for the leadership of the Liberal party.
 Trudeau won the Liberal leadership and the 1968 federal election.